duanyanteng/some-stars/README.md

 *   [apache/answer](https://github.com/apache/answer) - A Q\&A platform software for teams at any scales.
 Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.

-*   [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
-The pain-less way to create your meaningful notes.
-Your Notes, Your Way.
+*   [usememos/memos](https://github.com/usememos/memos) - A modern, open-source, self-hosted knowledge management and note-taking platform designed for privacy-conscious users and organizations.

 *   [sub-store-org/Sub-Store-Manager-Cli](https://github.com/sub-store-org/Sub-Store-Manager-Cli) - A cli tool for https://github.com/sub-store-org/Sub-Store base docker.